LostBeard/SpawnDev.BlazorJS/README.md

 - - Tested VS Template: Blazor Web App (Interactive WebAssembly mode without prerendering)

 ### Features:
+- Supports all web browser [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API)
-- Full support for all [Web APIs](https://developer.mozilla.org/en-US/docs/Web/API).
-If we missed anything, open an issue and it will be updated ASAP.
+- - If we missed anything, open an issue and it will be updated ASAP.
+- Supports all web browser Javascript data types
-- Over 350 strongly typed JSObject wrappers ([listed here](https://blazorjs.spawndev.com/JSObjectTypeInfo)) included in BlazorJS including DOM, Crypto, WebGL, WebRTC, Atomics, TypedArrays, and Promises allow direct interaction with Javascript
+- - Over 350 strongly typed JSObject wrappers ([listed here](https://blazorjs.spawndev.com/JSObjectTypeInfo)) included in BlazorJS including DOM, Crypto, WebGL, WebRTC, Atomics, TypedArrays, and Promises allow direct interaction with Javascript
 - Use Javascript libraries in Blazor without writing any Javascript code
 - BlazorJSRuntime wraps the default JSRuntime adding additional functionality
 - Create new Javascript objects directly from Blazor
 - Get and set Javascript object properties as well as access methods
 - Easily pass .Net methods to Javascript using JSEventCallback, Callback.Create or Callback.CreateOne methods
-- 2 options for wrapping your Javascript objects for direct manipulation from Blazor (No javascript required!)
+- Easily wrap your Javascript objects for direct manipulation from Blazor (No javascript required!)
-- - Create a class that inherits JSObject and defines the methods, properties, events, and constructors of your Javascript object (best option)
+- - Create a class that inherits from JSObject and define the methods, properties, events, and constructors.
-- - Create an interface that implements IJSObject and defines the methods and properties of your Javascript object (more limited than JSObject option)
-- Supports Promises, Union method parameters, passing undefined to Javascript, and more
+- Supports [Promise](#promise), [Union](#union) method parameters, and passing [undefined](#undefined) to Javascript
+- Supports Tuple, ValueTuple serialization to and from a Javascript Array

 # Issues and Feature requests
 I'm here to help.
 If you find a bug or missing properties, methods, or Javascript objects please submit an issue [here](https://github.com/LostBeard/SpawnDev.BlazorJS/issues) on GitHub.
 I will help as soon as possible.